Mike Nolan, Farmer

 Diem Nguyen, Doctor of Oriental Medicine

 Diem is the glue and grounding force here at the farm and at our home.
-She is mother to daughter Sage (4) and wife to husband, Farmer Mike.
+She is mother to daughters Sage (8), Harper (4) and wife to husband, Farmer Mike.

 Diem is originally from Vietnam and immigrated to Harrisburg in 1985 with her family.
 After successfully completing her High School studies she enrolled at Penn State for studies in Pre-med.
 But after graduating she became disillusioned with the health system that she saw working in an area hospital.
 And thus started her journey back to her roots in acupuncture and herbology under the auspices of Oriental Medicine.
 Diem, at about the same time as, but unbeknownst to, Mike, packed up her car and drove from the Northeast down to Texas to start her studies at the Academy of Oriental Medicine in Austin.